High School Enrichment (non-CCAP) Student Application Process and Relevant FCC Policies

 • For classes that begin in the summer (May-August) or fall semester (August-December), the online dual enrollment application will open in March.

-Step Two: Submit an Enrollment Packet to the HSE Office
+Step Three: Submit an Enrollment Packet to the HSE Office

-A completed PDF enrollment packet is required for all high school enrichment students before every term in which they wish to be registered into a college course.
-Enrollment packets are available on the high school enrichment website.
-The packet requires signatures from the high school principal and counselor as well as the student and a parent/guardian.
-If the high school student will be 18 before the start of the semester, a parent signature is not required.
+A completed HSE enrollment packet is required for all high school enrichment students before every term in which they wish to be registered into a college course.
+Digital enrollment packets are available on the high school enrichment website.
+The packet requires signatures from the high school principal, high school counselor, and student.

 Incomplete or inaccurate enrollment packets will be returned to the student, and they will not be processed until the errors are corrected and the packet is returned to the college.
 Resubmission must still take place before the posted deadlines.
 Once packets have been verified as complete and accurate by the HSE college counselor, the packet will be forwarded to Admissions and Records for registration/waitlisting, or the counselor will deny the packet and return it to the student.
 If denied, the student may appeal if applicable reasons are met (see HSE website for more on appeal process).